List of Twin Peaks characters: Donna Hayward

-Donna, played by Lara Flynn Boyle in the series and by Moira Kelly in the prequel, was the best friend of Laura Palmer.
-After her death, she became obsessed with finding out who killed her and why, with the help of James Hurley (Laura's secret boyfriend and Donna's new love interest) and Madeleine Ferguson, the lookalike cousin of Laura.
+Donna, played by Lara Flynn Boyle in the series and by Moira Kelly in the prequel, is Laura Palmer's best friend.
+After her death, she becomes obsessed with finding out who killed her and why, with the help of James Hurley (Laura's secret boyfriend and Donna's new love interest) and Madeleine Ferguson, Laura's look-alike cousin.

-At the end of season two, it is strongly suggested that Doc Hayward might not be Donna's biological father after all, and that she is in fact the daughter of Benjamin Horne and half-sister to Audrey Horne.
+At the end of season two, it is strongly suggested that Doc Hayward might not be Donna's biological father after all and that she is in fact Benjamin Horne's daughter and Audrey Horne's half sister.

 Harriet Hayward

 Harriet, played by Jessica Wallenfels, is the middle child in the Hayward family.
 Harriet is shown to be a poet.
 She appears twice in the original series (but not in the revival), and both times feature her reading poetry she has written.
-In the show's Pilot, Donna asks Harriet to lie to their father while she sneaks out the bedroom window to meet James Hurley to discuss the death of Laura Palmer.
-Harriet, who is busy writing a poem, fails to adequately cover for her sister, however.
-Harriet's other appearance is in the first episode of the second season, Episode 8, and features her reading a rather eerie poem she wrote about Laura while Gersten plays the piano.
+In the show's pilot, Donna asks Harriet to lie to their father while she sneaks out the bedroom window to meet James Hurley to discuss the death of Laura Palmer.
+But Harriet, who is busy writing a poem, fails to adequately cover for her sister.
+Harriet's other appearance is in the first episode of the second season, "Episode 8", and features her reading a rather eerie poem she wrote about Laura while Gersten plays the piano.

 Gersten Hayward

 Gersten, played by Alicia Witt, is the youngest of three Hayward sisters.
 She appears in just one episode of the original series (and two of the revival), all brief appearances.
 Unlike her sisters and her mother, Gersten is a redhead.
 She is a skilled pianist.
-While she is a minor character, Episode 8 ends with the credits rolling over footage of her playing the piano, showcasing Witt's musical talents.
+While she is a minor character, "Episode 8" ends with the credits rolling over footage of her playing the piano, showcasing Witt's musical talents.

-Twenty-five years later, she is seen as an adult in two episodes of Season 3 having an affair with Steven Burnett and trying to calm him down during a bad trip while, seemingly, also being an addict herself.
+Twenty-five years later, she is seen as an adult in two episodes of Season 3 having an affair with Steven Burnett and trying to calm him down during a bad trip.
+It is unclear whether she is also an addict.